pelletier/django_lightsearch/doc/searches.rst

 ------------

 You must have installed and configured Lightsearch.
 See :ref:`installation`.
-Also, you must understand the way to use Lightsearch.
-You create a form and send results to the URL of Lightsearch.
-See the example page.
+Also, you must understand how to use Lightsearch.
+You create a form and send results to the URL of Lightsearch using ``POST``.
+See the example page included in the zip file.

 Render a search form